micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-And He did not do many works of power there, because of their unbelief (their lack of faith [^v]in the divine mission of Jesus).
+And He did not do many works of power there, because of their unbelief (their lack of faith in the divine mission of Jesus).